 A pure-python implementation of the SyncML adapter framework and protocol.

 Welcome to the pysyncml library, a pure-python implementation of the SyncML adapter framework and protocol.
-SyncML is a protocol to synchronize opaque objects between multiple clients and a server.
-Although pysyncml does provide some utilities to synchronize certain types of content and is therefore useful as-is, it is primarily intended to be used as a library by other applications that want to add data synchronization support via SyncML.
+SyncML is a protocol for allowing abstract objects to be synchronized between multiple clients and a server.

-2012/09/16: pysyncml is currently beta.
-That means it has not had much “real-world” experience and you may encounter many bugs.
+2012/06/03: pysyncml is currently pre-alpha.
+That means very little really works yet!
 However, it is being actively developed, so check back in a couple of months.

 - Client-side SyncML framework with support for CRUD operations, i.e. Add/Replace/Delete Sync commands.

 - Client-side synchronization of “note” datatype.

 For downloaded packages, please see the generated documents in the “doc” directory, otherwise you can find links to the latest how-to and API reference documentation at pysyncml.